-Jane is a dancer, educator and advocate of using dance as a bridge for connection.
+Jane is a dancer, educator, and advocate of using dance as a bridge for connection.
 This art form has taken her on a rich and diverse journey that began at the age of three, studying Ballet, Tap and Jazz.
-From there, she went on to be the co-captain/lead choreographer of a nationally acclaimed high school dance team and was organically led to earning a BFA in Dance performance and Choreography from Stephens College in 2006.
+From there, she was organically led to earning a BFA in Dance Performance and Choreography from Stephens College in 2006.
 While at Stephens she received a well-rounded education from well known dancers and working artists.
 Her course of study included Humphrey-Weidman, Limon and Graham Techniques, Ballet with principal dancers of the Beijing Ballet and Joffrey Ballet, Musical Theatre with Karin Baker, the original dance captain of Broadway's 42nd Street, Jazz with Ronn Stewart, the creator of Moving People Dance Company, Tap from Broadway dancer Mary Rotella and choreography with Gail Gilbert of the Parson's Dance Company.
 Furthermore, this program was interlaced with a myriad of world dance styles including Flamenco, Classical Spanish Dance, Russian Character, Irish Step, East Indian, Classical Chinese and West African.